Bill DeCorrevont

-William John DeCorrevont (November 26, 1918 – September 6, 1995) was an American football player who played for Northwestern University (1938–42) and multiple National Football League (NFL) teams (1945–49).
+William John DeCorrevont (November 26, 1918 – September 6, 1995) was an American professional football player who played for Northwestern University from 1938 to 1942 and multiple National Football League (NFL) teams from 1945 to 1949.
 He was born in Chicago on November 26, 1918, to Howard and Harriet (née Erickson) DeCorrevont and began both his football and baseball career at the now-defunct Austin High School on Chicago's West Side.

 Austin High School

 1936 season

 By the 1936 football season, DeCorrevont was one of Austin's best players and a Chicago-area football star.
 That year, DeCorrevont helped Austin to defeat rival Tilden High School 31–13 for the Chicago Public School League championship, qualifying them for Chicago Mayor Edward J. Kelly's annual Christmas charity match.
 The game, which pitted Chicago's Catholic School League champion, Fenwick High School, against the Public School League Champion, Austin High School, brought an estimated 90,000 spectators to Soldier Field.
 DeCorrevont scored a touchdown and ended the game in a tie (19–19).